13:00 to 16:00

 Seating is limited.

-I case of questions regarding the symposium or registration contact head of programs Emma Botin.
+In case of questions regarding the symposium or registration contact program coordinator Emma Botin.

 DALLAS CAMPBELL is the author to the book Ad Astra: An Illustrated Guide to Leaving the Planet.
 Dallas was made an Honorary Fellow of the British Science Association for his work in promoting science as an integral part of culture in 2015 and was the guest director of 2017 Cheltenham Science Festival with former NASA Head of Science, Ellen Stofan.